 Whatever Erin was thinking, what she asked was, “So, you don’t really believe in a higher power, do you?”

-I supposed that didn’t make sense to Erin.
-It didn’t make much sense to me either.
-So I tried to explain by tossing out some Buddhist buzzwords – translations from Pali and Sanskrit.
+This probably didn’t make much sense to Erin.
+It didn’t make much sense to me, either.
+So I tried to explain with some Buddhist buzzwords in ancient Pali and Sanskrit.
 And I tried to contrast the orthodox Buddhist definition to what Batchelor said that Gotama the man really taught.
 Like:

 Dukkha is usually translated as suffering.
-And it comes with the claim that if I follow the Buddha’s path, suffering will end.
+And it comes with the claim that I can end my suffering, if I follow the Buddha’s path.
 But Gotama really taught that the path to Nirvana is to totally embrace suffering, to understand it fully and deeply.
-Not just my own suffering, but the universal suffering and death that make life tragically ironic.
+Not just my own suffering, but the universal suffering and death that make life ironic and tragic.

-Emptiness not a truth—let alone an ultimate truth— but a way to live with our eyes open to see ordinary things as though for the first time.
+Emptiness is not a truth—let alone an ultimate truth— but a way to live with our eyes open, to see ordinary things as though for the first time.

 Rebirth or reincarnation is a metaphor that Gotama used to teach about the repetitive life I live right now, every day, locked into cycles of reactive behavior.

 The Deathless of which Gotama often spoke is not about an Afterlife.
 It is the ending of greed, hatred, and confusion in this life.
-Gotama does not think of the deathless as immortality, but as the positive absence of reactivity.
-Deathless is another word for abundant life.
-And yes, it is another name for Nirvana.
+Gotama did not think of the deathless as immortality, but as the positive absence of reactivity.
+Deathless is another word for abundant life — another name for Nirvana.

 And Gotama did not really teach that there is no Self.
-Instead, he taught that I will never I find a royal, powerful self that controls its own destiny.
-At any rate, Gotama was more interested in what people can do, not in what they are.
+Instead, he taught that I will never find a royal, powerful self that controls its own destiny.
+At anyway, Gotama was more interested in what people can do, not in what they are.